 Pursue your future

 Hone the skills you have developed as an undergraduate with Lynn’s criminal justice administration program.
 Learn new leadership skills and enhance your career opportunities.
-Earn your master’s in criminal justice from Lynn University on campus or online.
+Earn your master’s in criminal justice from Lynn University online.
 Study alongside criminal justice experts and work with peers and professors to discuss and debate current issues within the field.

 Through the criminal justice program at Lynn, you’ll follow current criminal cases and investigations, analyze the criminal justice system, and combine theoretical knowledge and practical experience with field-based assignments.